 Every diamond is unique.
-However, all diamonds share certain structural features one of which is the culet.
-Depending on its size, diamond culet can have a great impact on a stone’s appearance.
+However, all diamonds share certain structural features, one of which is the culet.
+Depending on its size, a diamond culet can have a great impact on a stone’s appearance.
 Let’s see what this term mean and what you should know about it when buying diamonds.

 The culet (pronounced ˈkyü-lət) is a tiny pointed area parallel to the table where facets of a diamond meet at the bottom of the pavilion.
 In simple words, the culet is the bottom tip or point of a diamond.

-A diamond can either have a pointed culet which is usually described as “none” on grading reports or an additional rough or polished facet parallel to the diamond’s table.
+A diamond can either have a pointed culet, usually described as “none” on grading reports or an additional rough or polished facet parallel to the diamond’s table.

 The presence of a culet adds a facet to the diamond’s total number of facets.
 For example, a round brilliant cut diamond may have either 57 or 58 facets, meaning it has no culet in case of 57 facets and features a faceted culet in case of 58 facets.

 In olden times large culets were a common feature of a diamond.
 For example, Old Mine and Old European cut diamonds always feature prominent culets.
 Today large culets are not desirable because culet provides an additional facet at the point of a diamond through which light can escape.
 This negatively affects a diamond’s fire, brilliance and scintillation and diminishes the stone’s beauty.